Skip to main content

 Why Should You Consider an Advance Directive?

-• Contemplate your own end of life issues.
+• Contemplate your own end-of-life issues.

-• Process your own end of life needs.
+• Process your own end-of-life needs.

 • Decide who you would like to make decisions for you if you are unwilling or unable to do so.